Online Appointment Online Lab Report Pay Online

 Clinical Microbiology & Serology

-The Division of Clinical Microbiology offers a broad selection of tests designed for rapid identification of the causative agents of infectious diseases and prompt reporting of results.
+The Division of Clinical Microbiology at Microbiology Hospital in Raipur offers a broad selection of tests designed for rapid identification of the causative agents of infectious diseases and prompt reporting of results.
 Our laboratory has implemented culture techniques, and immunoassays for rapid detection and identification of common as well as unusual microbial pathogens.
 Serologic testing is also available for confirmation of infections by demonstrating the presence of specific antibody responses.

 • The department is actively involved in infection control activities of the hospital.